-Mentoring lies at the heart of the course.
-Each participant is matched with a volunteer mentor who provides up to 10 hours of one-to-one guidance, with flexibility to extend if needed.
-Mentors cover areas such as strategy, marketing, finance, sustainability and adopting digital tools.
+Each participant is matched with a volunteer mentor who provides up to 10 hours of one-to-one guidance, with flexibility to extend.
+Mentors cover strategy, marketing, finance, sustainability and digital adoption.

 Further reading